department-of-veterans-affairs/health-apis-bulk-fhir/README.md

 - Specific files can be built using `POST /internal/publication/{id}/file/{fileId}`
 - Publications can be listed using `GET /internal/publication`
 - Status can be queried using `GET /internal/publication/{id}`

+# Short Comings, Gotchas, and Potential Problems
+- The Bulk FHIR specification defines STU3 structures, this PoC